 CKUT’s in-house journalist Jules details local news stories from this week, on topics such as climate, safe-consumption, and Quebec’s latest language and culture bill.

-Meaning both “library” and “bookshop” in Arabic, MAKTABA is an artist-run, deeply-rooted space invested in representation and culture.
-In this special broadcast, we hear a mixtape that includes sounds from a recent cultural event at La Sala Rossa to support the Sudan Solidarity Collective as well as material from the Make Fuzz Not War compilation released to support Doctors Without Borders work in Palestine and the Middle East Children’s Alliance.
+In this unique broadcast live from Maktaba bookshop, we hear a mixtape with sounds from a Sudan Solidarity Collective event at La Sala Rossa, as well as some material from the Make Fuzz Not War compilation released to support Doctors Without Borders in Palestine and the Middle East Children’s Alliance.

 New shit brought to you by Jade—featuring tracks mostly dropped in the last week of May.
 Heavy emphasis on local Montreal bands.